bluescan/tacent/README.md

 __Download the Source__

-The Tacent source and solution/project files are available as a 7-zip archive.
-The instructions are simple: Open UnitTests/Windows/UnitTests.sln, press F7 in Visual Studio to build, and press F5 to run.
+The build instructions are simple: Open UnitTests/Windows/UnitTests.sln, press F7 in Visual Studio to build, and press F5 to run.
 Grab the code from this GitHub repository.

 ### Overview